Skip to content

 Common options:

-transport'websocket' (default) is the live, stateful client — a persistent socket, a local synced pool, and onChange subscriptions. 'http' returns the stateless client for server-side actors (agents, workers, serverless): the same ablo.<model> read/write/claim surface, but each call is one HTTP round-trip with no socket.
-Under 'http' the return type narrows to AbloHttpClient, so stateful-only methods (get/getAll, onChange, watch) are compile errors rather than runtime gaps.
+transport 'websocket' (default) is the live, stateful client: a persistent socket, a local synced pool, and onChange subscriptions. 'http' returns the stateless client for server-side actors (agents, workers, serverless): the same ablo.<model> read/write/claim surface, but each call is one HTTP round-trip with no socket.
+Under 'http' the return type narrows to AbloHttpClient, so stateful-only methods (the local reads, onChange, join) are compile errors rather than runtime gaps.

 Model Methods